Professor Tay Yong Chiang

 Professor Tay received his BSc (Hons) in Mathematics from the University of Singapore, and a PhD in Applied Mathematics from Harvard University.
 At Harvard, he was a member of the Senior Common Room and, later, a Resident Fellow at Lowell House.

 After graduation, he worked for a start-up called Sequioa that was building a parallel transaction processing machine.
-Life in industry was not very interesting, so he returned from Boston to join the National University of Singapore, where he is now a professor in the Departments of Mathematics and Computer Science.
+Life in industry was not very interesting, so he returned from Boston to join the National University of Singapore, where he is now a professor in the Department of Mathematics and Department of Computer Science.

 His research interest is mostly in performance modelling, i.e. writing equations to describe the behaviour of a computer system.
-He has received several teaching awards from the Faculty of Science and the School of Computing and the University Town College Programme.
+He has received teaching awards from the Faculty of Science, the School of Computing and the University Town College Programme.

-Sometimes, he interviews applicants for undergraduate admissions to Harvard.
 In his early years, he had wanted to be a carpenter, an adult, a nuclear physicist, and an electrical engineer.
 He has spent sabbaticals at Princeton, MIT, Cambridge, UCLA, National Taiwan University, Microsoft, Intel, and VMware.